Irish Aid’s Humanitarian Mine Clearance Work

-Humanitarian mine action directly contributes to achieving the goals, priority areas of actions and priority outputs set out Ireland’s policy for international development, and its related , in particular those relating to reducing global hunger and building resilience, our focus on countries experiencing instability & fragility / those emerging from conflict, and our focus on providing humanitarian assistance to those in greatest need and on saving lives.
+Humanitarian mine action directly contributes to achieving the goals, priority areas of actions and priority outputs set out Ireland’s policy for international development, A Better World, in particular those relating to reducing global hunger and building resilience, our focus on countries experiencing instability & fragility / those emerging from conflict, and our focus on providing humanitarian assistance to those in greatest need and on saving lives.

 For example, Irish Aid’s support to humanitarian mine action and in clearing mine contaminated land and roads contributes to increasing access to agricultural and grazing land for poor smallholder farmers, increasing agricultural productivity, improving access to markets and essential services, tackling food insecurity and boosting resilience.
 It also helps to sustain economic growth at household level by providing direct incomes to poor rural households employed in demining teams and boosting incomes from farming.

-Ireland’s new , launched in June 2015, also emphasises - under Policy Objective 3 which focuses on linking Ireland’s humanitarian and development approaches - that:
+Ireland’s Humanitarian Assistance Policy also emphasises - under Policy Objective 3 which focuses on linking Ireland’s humanitarian and development approaches - that:

 “our support for humanitarian demining and weapons and ammunition disposal makes an important contribution to Ireland’s priority action for increased focus on situations of fragility”.

 While the primary humanitarian argument for funding mine action is saving lives and reducing human casualties, our new humanitarian assistance policy recognises that:

 “by opening up access to services and markets, demining efforts contribute to risk reduction and reconstruction in post conflict situations”